probinso/color-pollution/what-is-color/README.md

 *need to talk about electromagnetic radiation in form of waves*

 # Sensor Systems
 Traditionally, the term *color* refers to **human visible light**.
-Although this is a very limited definition, lets explore how to better understand this spectra.
+Although this is a very limited definition, it establishes a good starting point for understanding perception of color.
+Because of this, the first sensor system we will discuss is the human eye, it's evolution and design.
+Next we will discuss imitating sensor systems like cameras and telescopes which will lead to a discussion about metamerism and RGB color mapping.
+Finally, we will discuss ways to express and communicate color like CIE charts and other color mapping options.

 ## Human Eye
 The human eye is a focusing lens containing cone cells of three types that act as sensors.
 L-cone, M-cone, S-cone cells have peak sensor response around wavelengths perceived as red, green, and blue light respectively.
 The spectra rendered by these cone cells in the human eye span ~400nm-700nm.